The Alta Verapaz spikethumb frog (Plectrohyla teuchestes) is one of the most endangered frogs in Central America.

 This expedition offers you the opportunity to get involved with wildlife surveying and practical habitat conservation activities.

-You will get involved with hands-on conservation activities such as improving amphibian breeding opportunities in the agro-ecology areas.
+You’ll get involved with hands-on conservation activities such as improving amphibian breeding opportunities in the agro-ecology areas.

 From surveying for rare amphibians, to keeping an eye out for tree vipers, each day offers an opportunity to experience conservation in action.